 - Identify Demographics: SHOUT advocates for the additional emphasis placed on all facets of DEI, it is important that your student leaders/members represent this.
 Students should be passionate, diverse, and committed to the chapter(s).

 - Identify Chapter(s) Goals: Based on the observations of students, faculty, community members, and administration, the group should be responsible for identifying the most prominent issues that the SHOUT Chapter(s) can begin to correct.

 Step 3: Establish and Solidify the Following Guidelines!

 - Handprints Heal Footprints: Handprints and Footprints are the positive and negative actions that exist in our world.
 We at SHOUT believe that the negative impacts of footprints can be alleviated by the positive actions known as handprints.

-- Based on the demographic and issue-based information gathered, construct a vision for your chapter.
+- Based on the demographic and issue-based information gathered, construct a vision for your chapter(s).

-- Network: There are schools across the region who are working to establish SHOUT chapters or have already completed the process.
-Public Relations can connect with the student leadership of these schools.
+- Network: There are schools across the region that are working to establish SHOUT chapter(s) or have already completed the process.
+Public Relations can connect with the student leaders of these schools.

 Step 8: Maintain Contact with the SHOUT Alpha Chapter: South Fayette.

 Public Relations Subcommittee:

 Social Media Subcommittee: